NNHSSE201819/picoCTF/README.md

 for example, the final local path for me could be: C:\Users\gcschmit\GitHub\objects-gcschmit

 ### Platform Specifications:
-64-bit for dual Vagrant and Virtualbox compatibility
+--64-bit for dual Vagrant and Virtualbox compatibility

-32 bit will be supported by Virtualbox until July 2020
+--32 bit will be supported by Virtualbox until July 2020

-Don’t use Raspberry Pi
+--Don’t use Raspberry Pi

+## Admin Deployment Steps
 1.Open up your computer’s terminal

 2. Navigate to the location of the picoCTF folder on your computer (using the terminal)